The two thousand pounds overdraft loaned to Laura was not a solution to her wayward spending.

-It occurred to me, that I buy one too many pairs of shoes: greedy spending, but I had Husband to reign me in.
+It occurred to me that I buy one too many pair of shoes, greedy spending, but I had Husband to reign me in.

-Bella did not share her bank account, did not need to confess her spending habits to anyone–easier for finance to get out of control–was my way of thinking.
+Laura did not share her bank account, did not need to confess her spending habits to anyone.
+Easier for her finances to get out of control.
+This was my way of thinking.

-We had a little chat, Bella and I.
+We had a little chat, Laura and I.

-I offered to help manage her account, explained it would make her conscious of spending too much, if someone else had an eye of her finances.
+I offered to help manage her account, explained it would make her conscious of her spending habits if someone else had an eye of her finance.

-Good idea, she agreed, gave me her bank statement.
+Good idea, she agreed.
+Laura gave me her bank statement.
 She thought the offer so good she handed over her debit card.

 This arrangement did not last a week.

-I discovered a spending pattern, on a night out there were several withdrawals of ten pounds.
+I discovered a spending pattern, on a night out several withdrawals of ten pounds were made.
 ‘Why?’
 I asked.

 ‘I take out what I need, when I need it.’